rocket-pool/RPIPs/RPIPs/RPIP-43.md

 Megapools keep track of the set of validators associated with them and the status of each validator.
 The possible statuses for validators associated with megapools SHALL include at least the following:
+  - Initialized: a node operator has added this validator to their megapool, but the validator has not yet been assigned ETH from the deposit pool
-  - Prestaked: a node operator has added this validator to their megapool, but the validator has not yet had its full activation balance deposited to the beacon chain
+  - Prestaked: this validator has been assgined ETH and the `prestake` transaction has been executed, but the validator has not yet had its full activation balance deposited to the beacon chain
   - Staked:    this validator has been added to the megapool and is in the